-Pope takes message of peace, reconciliation to Mozambique
+Pope to Mozambique after new accord: ‘Courage brings peace’

 MAPUTO, Mozambique (AP) — Pope Francis praised Mozambique’s president and opposition leader Thursday for their courage in signing a landmark new peace accord, as he opened a visit to the southern African nation by calling for a future where reconciliation, hope and sustainable development become “weapons of peace.”

-Thousands of residents, some wearing colorful skirts printed with the pope’s image and the words “hope, peace, reconciliation,” lined the streets of the capital, Maputo to cheer Francis’ motorcade as he headed to the presidential palace to meet with President Felipe Nyusi.
+Thousands of ululating Mozambicans, some wearing colorful skirts printed with the pope’s image and the words “hope, peace, reconciliation,” lined the streets of the capital, Maputo to cheer Francis’ motorcade as he moved around town.
+It was evidence of the enthusiastic welcome he has received three decades after St. John Paul II helped inspire Mozambicans to end their civil war with a visit of his own.

-After meeting privately, Francis addressed government authorities and Renamo leader Ossufo Momade, who signed the peace accord with Nyusi and was among the invited guests.
+Francis’ first event was a private meeting with President Felipe Nyusi at the presidential palace.
+Afterward, he delivered a speech to government authorities and greeted the leader of the armed opposition Renamo, Ossufo Momade, who signed the accord with Nyusi last month and was among the invited guests at the palace.

 When Nyusi addressed Momade as “my brother” in his opening speech, Momade stood up from the audience and was applauded.